 Kennesaw State University uses an after-the-fact system of documenting time and effort charged to federal grants and contracts.
 The University's payroll distribution system meets the United States Office of Management and Budget (OMB) standards.
-OMB, 2CFR, Part200.430, paragraph (i) states that charges to federal awards for salaries and wages must be based on records that accurately reflect the work performed.
+OMB, 2 CFR, Part 200.430, paragraph (i) states that charges to federal awards for salaries and wages must be based on records that accurately reflect the work performed.

-Grant Accounting prepares and distributes effort certification reports via email to the PI for salaries and wages charged to federally sponsored grants and contracts either as a direct charge or as a cost shared commitment.
+Sponsored Programs Administration prepares and distributes effort certification reports via Maximus Effort Reporting System (ERS) to the PI for salaries and wages charged to federally sponsored grants and contracts either as a direct charge or as a cost shared commitment.
 These reports are based on payroll records.
 KSU distributes effort reports per semester.

 The recipient of an effort report should certify his/her own effort report unless the employee is no longer available to certify.
 In this event, the Principal Investigator, or person with direct knowledge of the employee's workload, must certify the report.
-Grant Accounting accepts original signatures returned via campus mail and scanned reports via email.
+The Principal Investigator should also provide secondary certification for those working under their projects.

-For questions regarding time and effort reporting, please contact Grant Accounting at grantoff@kennesaw.edu.
+For questions regarding time and effort reporting, please contact Sponsored Programs Administration at postaward@kennesaw.edu.